Jul 27, 2025 | Posted by Abdul-Rahman Oladimeji

 Inside the facility, every step of the way, every detail is optimized for uninterrupted performance.
 The layout includes server halls, cooling systems, power distribution zones, and security checkpoints.
 Importantly, redundancy is built into everything.
 There are backup generators, uninterruptible power supplies, and redundant cooling systems.

 When it comes to operations, cooling is a significant challenge.
-The servers are constantly running, so it is expected that they would produce intense heat, which is meant to be cooled one way or another, as overheating would only lead to equipment failure.
-To address this, a few data centers still make use of traditional air conditioners.
+The servers are constantly running, so they are expected to produce intense heat, which is meant to be cooled one way or another, as overheating would only lead to equipment failure.
+To address this, a few data centers still use traditional air conditioners.
 For instance, many colocation providers like Equinix and Digital Realty use precision air cooling systems in legacy facilities.
-However, several others are turning to advanced techniques in a bid to improve energy efficiency and manage higher-density server workloads.
+However, others use advanced techniques to improve energy efficiency and manage higher-density server workloads.
 Some of these advanced cooling techniques are:

 Liquid Cooling: This involves running a coolant directly over server components or through cold plates attached to CPUs and GPUs.
-Microsoft uses direct-to-chip liquid cooling for its Azure AI workloads, particularly for high,density GPU racks.
+Microsoft uses direct-to-chip liquid cooling for its Azure AI workloads, particularly high-density GPU racks.

 Immersion Cooling: Servers are fully submerged in a dielectric fluid that conducts heat but not electricity, offering even greater cooling efficiency.
 Intel and Submer partnered to deploy immersion-cooled test beds for data centers handling blockchain and AI compute loads.

 Two-Phase Cooling: A cutting-edge method where coolant evaporates into gas upon contact with hot components and then condenses back into liquid, improving thermal transfer.
-Google is researching two-phase cooling as part of its next-generation sustainable data center design.
+Google is researching two-phase cooling for its next-generation sustainable data center design.

 Every system is monitored constantly to keep efficiency high and downtime low.